silenceinspace/Todo-project/README.md

 Questions to ask myself at the beginning of a project:

 1. What parts make up my project?
-And how can I encapsulate them so that they don't interfere with other other?
+And how can I encapsulate them so that they don't interfere with each other?
 2. How do these components communicate with each other?
 3. How can I make these parts reusable - create as I need them?